 7Will my case end up in court?

-Although the majority of cases are resolved before being filed in court (pre-litigation), there is a chance your case may end up in court.
-However, only a small percentage of cases end in court, and only a handful of cases end up going to trial.
+Although the majority of cases are resolved before being filed in court (pre-litigation), there is a chance a case may end up in court.
+However, only a small percentage of cases end up in court, and only a handful of cases would end up going to trial.

 8What paperwork do you need to start my case?

-We will need your purchase or lease contract along with all the work repair orders, any pictures or video evidencing the problem, and any written communication you have had with the manufacturer or dealership.
+We will need your purchase or lease contract along with all the work repair orders, your vehicle's registration, any pictures or video evidencing the vehicle's problem, and any written communication you have had with the manufacturer or dealership.
 Communication would include emails, text messages, and other types of correspondence.
 We will also need your car loan balance if you are financing your car.

 9If the manufacturer buys back my vehicle, what do I actually get?

-No. Although a buyback is the most widely used option by the consumer, the other option is to replace the vehicle for another substantially similar vehicle.
-Replacing your car is rarely used because of logistics issues.
-The third option, if feasible in your circumstances, and which has become more prevalent, is to keep your vehicle and receive compensation; this is known as “cash and keep,” where the manufacturer gives you a check, and you get to keep the car.
+No. Although a buyback is the most widely used option offered by the vehicle manufacturer to the consumer, the other option that is sometimes offered is to replace the vehicle for another substantially similar vehicle.
+Replacing a car is rarely used because of logistics issues.
+The third option, if applicable in specific circumstances, and which has become more prevalent, is when the vehicle manufacturer offers the consumer to keep the vehicle while receiving monetary compensation; this is known as “cash and keep,” where the manufacturer gives the consumer a check, and the consumer keeps the car.

 In California, generally, for a lemon law claim a consumer would need to bring a claim 4 years from the date the consumer knew or should have known the product was defective.

 13Does the lemon law apply only to new vehicles?